rahulg-101/IITM-BDM-Capstone-Project/README.md

 This repo consists of all the files related to IITM's Online Degree Program's BDM Capstone Project

-Also do read the internal remarks.md file as it contains the remarks received from the assessment team.
+>#### Also do read the `remarks.md` file that resides in each folder as it contains the remarks received from the course TAs/assessment team.